raven42/dotfiles/.vim/README.md

 ## GitGutter
 The GitGutter plugin will display information about the added / modified / removed git hunks in the current file.

-Lines that have been added will be highlighted on the left side of the file window with two green left arrows.
+Lines that have been added will be highlighted on the left side of the file window with a green left arrow.
 > :construction: **Example:** coming soon...

 Lines that have been modified will be highlighted on the left side of the file window with a blue left then right arrow.
 > :construction: **Example:** coming soon...

-Lines that have been deleted will be highlighted on the left side of the file window with two red right arrows (note: the highlight will occur on the line prior to the deletion).
+Lines that have been deleted will be highlighted on the left side of the file window with a red right arrow (note: the highlight will occur on the line prior to the deletion).
 > :construction: **Example:** coming soon...

 ---